victorfdes/session-tracker-poc/README.md

 This project is also hosted at [https://victorfdes.github.io/session-tracker-poc/](https://victorfdes.github.io/session-tracker-poc/)

+The Demo site uses the dev version of the code and includes sourcemaps for easy debugging.

 ## Limitations

 1. The session object uses cookies which can be read/written by 3rd party code too.